 Trip to Madrid: 1-weekend trip to Madrid.
 Departure on Friday morning and return to Cádiz on Sunday afternoon.
 This includes visits to the Prado and Reina Sofía Museums and a tour of the city’s most emblematic parks and neighborhoods (barrios and districts).

 Trip to Granada: 1-weekend trip to Granada.
-Departure for Granada on Friday morning and return to Cádiz on Sunday afternoon.
+Departure on Friday morning and return to Cádiz on Sunday afternoon.
 This includes visits to the Alhambra Palace, Nasrid Palaces, the Palace of Carlos V, Mirador de San Nicolás (San Nicolas viewpoint) as well as walk tours of the city’s most popular sights and neighborhoods through.